Many contact forms or membership plugins use the

 wp_mail method.
-With Mailster you can hijack the function and use the Mailster delivery options to send third party mails.
+With Mailster you can hijack the function and use the Mailster delivery options to send third-party mail.

 On the General tab in the settings you can find three options:

-1) Do not use Mailster for outgoing WordPress mails
+1) Do not use Mailster for outgoing WordPress emails

 This option will bypass the functionality and uses your standard delivery method defined by either your server or another plugin.

-2) Use Mailster for all outgoing WordPress mails
+2) Use Mailster for all outgoing WordPress emails